-The foreign currency risk of the Group is mainly concentrated on the fluctuations of RMB against HK\$, US\$ and EUR.
-The sensitivity analysis below includes currency risk related to HK\$, US\$ and EUR denominated monetary items of group entities whose functional currencies are RMB and also currency risk related to RMB denominated monetary items of group entities whose functional currencies are HK\$.
+The foreign currency risk of the Group is mainly concentrated on the fluctuations of RMB against HK\$ and US\$.
+The sensitivity analysis below includes currency risk related to HK\$ and US\$ denominated monetary items of group entities whose functional currencies are RMB and also currency risk related to RMB denominated monetary items of group entities whose functional currencies are HK\$.

-The following table details the sensitivity of the Group to a 5% increase and decrease in RMB against HK\$, US\$ and EUR respectively.
+The following table details the sensitivity of the Group to a 5% increase and decrease in RMB against HK\$ and US\$ respectively.
 5% is the sensitivity rate which represents management's assessment of the reasonably possible change in foreign exchange rates.

 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the year end for a 5% change in foreign currency rates.
 The sensitivity analysis includes external receivables or payables as well as receivables from and payables to foreign operation within the Group where the denomination of the receivable or payable is in a currency other than the functional currency of the respective group entity.
-A positive number below indicates a decrease/(increase) in loss where RMB strengthens against HK\$, US\$ and EUR.
-For a 5% weakening of RMB against HK\$, US\$ and EUR, there would be an equal and opposite impact and the balances below would be negative.
+A positive number below indicates a decrease in loss where RMB strengthens against HK\$ and US\$.
+For a 5% weakening of RMB against HK\$ and US\$, there would be an equal and opposite impact.

-2022 2021
+2023 2022

 RMB'000 RMB'000

 Loss for the year

-RMB against HK\$ 105 126
+RMB against HK\$ 121 105

-RMB against EUR (12) 6

-RMB against US\$ 40 131
+RMB against US\$ 85 40